AI4Bharat/indicnlp.ai4bharat.org/content/pages/samanantar.md

 The entire dataset can be downloaded from [here](https://storage.googleapis.com/samanantar-public/data/all.zip)

-* All the number reported are in the scale of Millions

-The language wise splits can be found on the table below
+The language wise splits can be found in the table below.
+Each link contains the number of sentence pairs in millions.

 | Language Pair | Link     |
 | -------- | -------- |